-Effort that is cost shared is subject to the same requirements as salary that is paid directly from the grant or contract.
-That is, it must be certified through the Faculty Efforti Certification (FEC) report for faculty or via the Non-FEC Cost Share documentation process for non-faculty.
+Effort that is cost shared is subject to the same allowability requirements as salary that is paid directly from the grant or contract meaning it must be certified either through the Faculty Effort Certification (FEC) report for faculty or via the Non-FEC Cost Share documentation process for non-faculty.

-There are five types of cost sharing (for more detail see Detailed Definition of of Cost Sharing):
+There are five types of cost sharing (for more detail see Types of Cost Sharing):

-Note: Any effort performed that was not placed on the budget page or budget justification of the proposal is considered "voluntary uncommitted cost share" and is not documented separately.
+Note: Any faculty effort performed that was not reflected on the budget page or budget justification of the proposal is considered "voluntary uncommitted cost share" and is not separately documented.